erlan-zharkeev/sea-battle/readme.md

 ## Contributing

 Changes and improvements are more than welcome!
 Feel free to fork and open a merge request.
 Please make your changes in a specific branch and request to pull into `dev`!
-If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.
+If you can, please make sure the game fully works before sending the MR, as that will help speed up the process.

 ### Recommendation

-Node v18.13.0
+- Node v18.13.0
-Package manager `pnpm`
+- Package manager `pnpm`